 What is Youth Tour?

-Each year CEC sends Youth Tour essay contest information to the Mexico, Community R-VI, Paris, Centralia, Wellsville, Van-Far and Montgomery high schools.
+Each year CEC sends Youth Tour essay contest information to the Mexico, Community R-VI, Paris, North Callaway, Middlegrove, Middletown, Centralia, Wellsville, Van-Far and Montgomery high schools.
 Every high school level junior is eligible to participate in the essay contest, even if they are not a Cooperative member.
+Students who participate in homeschooled organizations are also eligible to participate.
 CEC sponsors two juniors every year to attend this ALL-EXPENSE-PAID trip!

-The young people are also given an opportunity to visit with representatives from their congressional districts, tour famous monuments, Mt.
+The young people are also given an opportunity to tour famous monuments, Mt.
 Vernon, the Smithsonian Institution and museums and Arlington National Cemetery.
 The group also takes time to attend either a Washington Nationals baseball game or a play and they have time built into their schedule to enjoy a sightseeing and dance cruise on the Potomac River with delegates from other states.

 Other events of the week include participation in the Electric Youth Day, during which a special program coordinated by the NRECA brings together over 1,500 Youth Tour delegates from across the United States.
 The delegates enjoy featured speeches by government leaders and motivational speakers, such as Mike Schlappi, an inspiring four-time Paralympic medalist and two-time world wheelchair basketball champion.